ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R9.10** RPP MUST include considerations regarding best practices in secure handling of credentials, such as usage of strong passwords and limited lifetime for passwords and other tokens.

-**R9.11** RPP must support the Least Privilege Principle, to allow server operators to ensure that clients have only the permissions necessary.
+**R9.11** RPP MUST support the Least Privilege Principle, to allow server operators to ensure that clients have only the permissions necessary.

 **R9.12** RPP MUST support secure credentials management, ensuring that credentials are protected against replay and theft, and have limited lifetimes.